cogsmachine/Flask-Skeleton-SQLite/README.md

     *flask db upgrade*

-4. flask run or python run.py (in the directory with the run.py file)
+5. flask run or python run.py (in the directory with the run.py file)

-- if this doesn't work, specify:
+    - if this doesn't work, try:

         *flask run --host=0.0.0.0*

-5. Go to the IP address
+6. Go to the IP address

-6. Enter a message and submit
+7. Enter a message and submit

-7. Go to /messages/
+8. Go to /messages/
     - you can now see the message left by the user, which is saved to the SQLite database